liller/AMLSII_22-23_SN21047963/README.md

 └── main.py

 ```
 **main**: Contains all the core functions that will be executed sequentially for data loading, pre-processing, splitting dataset, data augmentation, model instance creation, model training, result prediction and evaluations.

-.
 **Modules**: Contains two files including pre_processing and results_visualization.
+Pre_processing do performing image processing such as normalization on the image data, divide the training set, validation set and test set.
+Results_visualization do plotting accuracy results and loss value curves, plotting prediction result confusion matrix.

 **Base_Model**: Contains  2 block basic CNN model and 3 block basic CNN model.

 **VGG**: Contains 3 models trained by different approaches in transfer learning field, including training as a feature extractor. training by fine-tuning and training from scratch.

-**ResNet**
+**ResNet**: Contains model of ResNet50

 **Transformer**: Contains ViT_b16 and ViT_b32 pretrained model.

 **Ensemble_Model**: Contains the ensemble model of ResNet50 and ViT_b16.

 **environment.yml**: Contain all the dependencies this project need.

-## Requirements

 ## How to start
 ### 1. Setup